Need Garlic-Infused Olive Oil for a recipe? It’s easy to make your own in minutes (with 2 ingredients), for salad dressings, veggies, & other dishes.

 Infusing Garlic Into The Oil

 Once you have “flattened” each of the garlic cloves, place them in a small saucepan with one cup of olive oil.
-Turn the heat to LOW, and let the oil cook for 5 minutes.
+Turn the heat to LOW and let the oil cook for 5 minutes.

 The garlic cloves have each been smashed with the knife to release the flavor.Cooking the smashed garlic cloves with olive oil.

-The oil will begin to slightly boil as it is heated.
-The flattened garlic cloves will release their aromatic flavor into the hot oil.
+The oil will begin to slightly boil as it is heated, and the flattened garlic cloves will release their aromatic flavor into the hot oil.
 This is how it becomes garlic-“infused” olive oil.
-When done, use a slotted spoon to remove the browned, crispy garlic cloves from the oil.
-You can discard the garlic cloves, or use them in any other way you choose.

 Garlic-infused olive oil is cooking away in the pan.The crispy garlic cloves are removed from the garlic-infused olive oil.